trinhdrew1418/gphotos-cli/README.md

 `gphotos-cli init`

-# Usage
+# Commands
-## `init`
+### `init`

 This initializes the authorization token needed to access your account

 `gphotos-cli init`

-## `push`
+### `push`

 Command to upload files to your google photos library.

 `gphotos-cli push [-OPTIONS] [FILE 1] [FOLDER 1] ...`

 Here are the available options:

 * `-r` or `--recursive`
     Recursively traverses folders in arguments for file uploads

 * `-s` or `--select`
     Pulls up a menu to select available albums from to upload to.
 NOTE: you can ONLY upload to albums that you've created through this app.
 This is a limitation of the google photos api.

 * `-v` or `--verbose`
     This lists out all of the files you'll be uploading.
 Useful if you want to know which files have valid extensions.

-## `pull`
+### `pull`

 Command to download files